jungtaekkim/bayeso/paper.md

 # Overview of BayesO

-In this section we cover the overview of BayesO including probabilistic regression models and acquisition functions.
-Note that this paper is written by referring to BayesO v0.5.4.
+In this section we cover the overview of BayesO including probabilistic regression models and acquisition functions, by referring to BayesO v0.5.4.
 For higher versions of BayesO, see official documentation.
 Note that the BayesO logo is shown in \autoref{fig:logo_bayeso}.

 ![Logo of BayesO.\label{fig:logo_bayeso}](figures/logo_bayeso_capitalized.png){ width=50% }